wanickols/wanickols/ReadMe.md

 </p>

+## 🤔 Who am I?
-🎓 Graduated may 2023 with bachelors of Computer Science.
+🎓 I Graduated may 2023 with bachelors of Computer Science.

 👨‍💻 I have mostly been focused on personal projects to better myself, but over the course of this year and years to come I hope to incrementally contribute to more open source projects.

 🎹 Outside the world of tech, my hobbies extend from piano, sketching, and soccer to the most important: Games 🎮.

-📚 I am currently learning to use VR focusing on volumetric rendering tactics, working on a personal game, and trying to get experience through work.
+📚 I am currently learning to use VR focusing on volumetric rendering tactics, working on a personal game, and getting experience through work.
 <br />

 ## 🛠️ Some of my Skills?